SnowyMouse/invader/README.md

                                overwriting it.
   -O --save-as <tag>           Output the tag to a different path relative to
                                the tags directory rather than overwriting it.
-  -P --fs-path                 Use a filesystem path for the font data or tag
+  -P --fs-path                 Use a filesystem path for the tag.
-                               file.
   -S --set <key> <val>         Set the value at the given key to the given
                                value.
   -t --tags <dir>              Use the specified tags directory.
+Default:
+                               "tags"
   -V --verify-checksum         Verify that the checksum in the header is
                                correct and print the result.
 ```